Dear East Bay Getting to Zero community,

 Below you will find a collection of resources and updates from our network, our partner organizations and our general community.

 This webpage is updated twice a month and features the latest job, funding, internship, scholarship, youth and training opportunities from our broader East Bay Getting to Zero network.
 Please contact us if you want to add your listing.

-Updated September 16th, 2021
+Updated November 9th, 2021